22842219/SemanticParser4Graph/semantic_parser/README.md

 #### Graph Database Schema

-We showcase the `department_management` domain in `schema.json` which contains the following information for each node labels/edge types:
+We showcase the schema of `department_management` domain in `schema.json` which contains the following information for each node labels/edge types:

+For the whole property graph database schema, please refer to [this page](https://github.com/22842219/SemanticParser4Graph/blob/main/semantic_parser/data/text2cypher/schema.json).
 ```
 ":`department_management.department`": {
         "property_names": [